craftercms/docs/source/developers/projects/craftercms/index.rst

 The command above will generate an authoring binary archive in the bundles folder named ``crafter-cms-authoring-VERSION.tar.gz``.

-There are four more gradle bundle tasks available for use aside from ``bundle``:
+There are two more gradle bundle tasks available for use aside from ``bundle``:

 * ``delivery_bundle_tar`` - Archives as a Tar file delivery environment
 * ``authoring_bundle_tar`` - Archives as a Tar file authoring environment